Closed Form Word Embedding Alignment: INTRODUCTION

-These word vector representations began as attempts to estimate similarity between words based on the context of their nearby text, or to predict the likelihood of seeing words in the context of another.
-Other more powerful properties were discovered.
-Consider each word gets mapped to a vector $\ve{word} \in \R^d$. \emph{Synonym similarity:} Two synonyms (e.g., $\ve{car}$ and $\ve{automobile}$) tend to have small Euclidean distances and large inner products, and are often nearest neighbors. \emph{Linear relationships:} For instance, the vector subtraction between countries and capitals (e.g., $\ve{Spain}-\ve{Madrid}$, $\ve{France}-\ve{Paris}$, $\ve{Germany}-\ve{Berlin}$) are similar.
-Similar vectors encode gender (e.g., $\ve{man}-\ve{woman}$), tense ($\ve{eat}-\ve{ate}$), and degree ($\ve{big}-\ve{bigger}$). \emph{Analogies:} The above linear relationships could be transferred from one setting to another.
+\item \emph{Analogies:} The above linear relationships could be transferred from one setting to another.
 For instance the gender vector $\ve{man}-\ve{woman}$ (going from a female object to a male object) can be transferred to another more specific female object, say $\ve{queen}$.
 Then the result of this vector operation is $\ve{queen} + (\ve{man} - \ve{woman})$ is close to the vector $\ve{king}$ for the word ``\s{king}.''
-This provides a mechanism to answer analogy questions such as ``\s{woman:man::queen:}?'' \emph{Classification:} More classically~\cite{RR07,RR08,hashkernels,featurehash}, one can build linear classifiers or regressors to quantify or identify properties like sentiment.
+This provides a mechanism to answer analogy questions such as ``\s{woman:man::queen:}?''